Wound Debridement

 Debridement is a vital part of treating wounds on the foot and ankle.
 This procedure removes diseased or otherwise damaged tissue from a lesion to help it heal faster, make it less painful, and keep it from getting infected.

-The benefits of wound debridement include the following:
+The benefits of wound debridement include:

-• Removal of unviable tissue and foreign material.
+• Removal of unviable tissue and foreign material

-• Stimulation of healthy tissue growth.
+• Stimulation of healthy tissue growth

 What are the complications of wound debridement?